metatube-community/metatube-community.github.io/docs/README.md

 - Jellyfin will automatically update plugin as long as you install it via repo url.
 - Emby's MetaTube uses scheduled tasks to check for and download updates, if any available.
+- Plex plugin needs to be updated manually.

 *A restart is required to apply plugin updates.*